How Do Management Styles Vary? - SACAP

 Mobile Curve

-Over time management styles have varied.
-Some have been shown to work better than others.
-Within this evolving dynamic, the attitude and approach of individual managers also influences the style of management.
-The type of management that a company or manager adopts is also contingent on the context they operate within.
-Certain industries work better with a specific style of management.
+Management styles outline the approach someone in a leadership position takes to direct and manage their team.
+Over time management styles have varied and some approaches have been shown to work better than others.
+Which one a company or leader adopts is also contextually determined as certain industries are better suited to a specific style of management.
 Additionally, where in the world a business is located influences the management style adopted by it.
 As does the skill level of employees, their ability of self-motivation and their attitude towards working.

 1. Autocratic